NNTmux/newznab-tmux/README.md

 3. You need to create sample folder in you covers folder (aka. /www/covers/sample) so you can have samples taken from releases, mostly XXX, and can be viewed in releases.
 For video previews you need video folder /www/covers/video/.

+4. Disable all the lookups in site settings (nfo, movie, books, anidb, tvrage, thetvdb etc.), they are enabled in tmux, otherwise it will interfere with tmux scripts.

 Tmux is started with start.php (php start.php command).
 Scripts not used anymore are still available for your use, but you need to run them manualy.